yujieguo2018/Seattle_Airbnb/README.md

 1. README.
 2. A data folder that contains the csv used in this project
 3. A jupyter notebook style ipynb file contains my code
+4. Output folder: for some output plots and data
-4. Files that I want to be ignored by Git
+5. Files that I want to be ignored by Git

 ## Python library used